PierrunoYT/deezer-preview-downloader/DEVELOPMENT_LOG.md

 # Deezer Downloader Development Log

+## ⚠️ **CRITICAL LIMITATION: Full Track Downloads Do Not Work**

+**This tool only supports 30-second preview downloads.** Full track downloads are impossible due to Deezer's 2024 CDN infrastructure changes.
+All CDN endpoints for full tracks are inaccessible.

 ## Project Overview

 This project implements a **state-of-the-art (SOTA) Deezer downloader** that works with Deezer's 2024 authentication and API changes.
-The script successfully handles the modern token-based authentication system and provides comprehensive fallback mechanisms.
+The script successfully handles the modern token-based authentication system and provides comprehensive fallback mechanisms for preview downloads.

 ## 🎯 **State-of-the-Art Status: ✅ CONFIRMED**